How to: Add a Chart to a Dashboard

 4. Click the Formatting tab of the configuration window.

-5. Select the checkbox Show Legend.
-This adds a legend to your Chart.
+5. Select Show Legend.
+Doing so adds a legend to your Chart component.

 6. Click Save.